Goval-Community/homeval/README.md

     * [Rustup](https://rustup.rs/)
     * And finally, [Ripgrep](https://github.com/BurntSushi/ripgrep#installation).

+## Setup

+### Database
+Setup a [PostgreSQL](https://www.postgresql.org/) database and set the env var `$HOMEVAL_DB` to it's connection url.

+If the database isn't setup repldb won't work, and file history won't persist through server restarts.

+### Proper Authentication

+> ⚠️ If you use someone elses key server it could let them authenticate as any user on your homeval instance

+Run [repl-key-server](https://github.com/Goval-Community/repl-key-server) on a repl and set the env var `$HOMEVAL_PASETO_KEY_URL` to `<your repl url>/keys`.

+### Replspace api
+> ⚠️ Likely won't work on windows

+To make use of this feature make sure that all files in `extras/` are placed in a directory contained in your `$PATH` on the machine running homeval.

 ## ⚠️ Notice for windows users
 On windows `cargo run` as well as invoking the built binary must happen inside the [Git Bash](https://gitforwindows.org/) shell.